Getting Started With Karate at Culture of Safety

 On the day of your free trial, we’ll ask you to arrive a few minutes early to get a tour of the space and fill out some paperwork.
 We’ll also introduce you or your child to some of the other students.
 Class starts when the gong rings.
 Students line up by rank (on your first day, a new student stands on the far left), and then do a short seated meditation and a series of bows showing respect to the space, teachers, and students.

 Class starts with a warmup.
-After warming up, the class separates into groups, and one teacher will work with the beginners as a second teacher works with more experienced students.
-On the first day, students are introduced to basic punches, kicks, blocks, and karate stances.
+On the first day, new students are introduced to basic punches, kicks, blocks, and karate stances.

 At the end of class, students line up by rank again and bow out.
 The bowing we do in karate is a traditional Japanese way of showing respect.